-Hainan Business Club is supported by a panel of distinguished Honorary Advisors, namely, Mr Mah Bow Tan (a former Minister of National Development and currently a Member of Parliament); Dr Foo Yee Shoon (a former Minister of State, Ministry of Community Development, Youth & Sports); Mrs Fang Ai Lian (Chairwoman of Far East Organization’s Australian Division) and Ms Claire Chiang (Senior Vice President of Banyan Tree Holdings, and co-founder of Banyan Tree Hotels & Resorts).
+Hainan Business Club is supported by a panel of distinguished Honorary Advisors, namely, Mr Mah Bow Tan (a former Minister of National Development and formerly a Member of Parliament); Dr Foo Yee Shoon (a former Minister of State, Ministry of Community Development, Youth & Sports); Mrs Fang Ai Lian (Chairwoman of Far East Organization’s Australian Division) and Ms Claire Chiang (Senior Vice President of Banyan Tree Holdings, and co-founder of Banyan Tree Hotels & Resorts).

 For legal matters, Hainan Business Club enjoys the pro bono services of her Honorary Legal Advisor, Senior Counsel Mr Tan Tee Jim.
 Mr Tan SC is an eminent practising lawyer and a senior partner of M/s Lee & Lee.